Honor Band Competition Rules and Entry

 h.
 Expense reports must be filed with the TMEA office in a timely manner.

-8. Recordings will be identified by a letter code rather than by the name of the school.
+8. Recordings will be identified by a number code rather than by the name of the school.

 9. Each panel will hear the recordings and rank all bands.